 The Lease Option

 This is a good technique to use if there is a large mortgage on the property.
-The seller may not have enough equity in the house to pay for the cost of sale.
+The seller may not have enough equity in the house to pay for the cost of the sale.
 The owner of the home can lease the property to help cover the mortgage payment, and sell an option to purchase which will give them some cash.

 The disadvantage here is that by North Carolina law the owner is responsible for all maintenance and repairs of the property.
 Many times everyday maintenance can be taken up by the tenant in exchange for a discounted rent amount.
 However, big-ticket items such as the roof and HVAC unit will still be the responsibility of the owner and can be very costly to fix and replace.
 Proper written agreements are essential for a successful transaction.

 So, what’s the difference between a lease option and owner-financing?
-There are some important technical differences due to the fact that title is not conveyed with a lease option.
-The tenant-buyer will not receive title until they exercise their option and buy the property.
+There are some important technical differences due to the fact that the title is not conveyed with a lease option.
+The tenant-buyer will not receive the title until they exercise their option and buy the property.
 The owner of the property is still a landlord and is subject to landlord-tenant law.

-With a purchase money mortgage, title is transferred and both a deed of trust and a promissory note is used to secure the promise to repay.
+With a purchase money mortgage, the title is transferred and both a deed of trust and a promissory note is used to secure the promise to repay.
 The buyer is then the owner of the property and assumes all rights and responsibilities of a property owner.
 This method alleviates the seller from the hassle of being a landlord.

 Both lease options and purchase money mortgages are complex legal instruments that are too in-depth to cover in this brief blog post.
 Investopedia is a great source of information on the purchase money mortgage.

 Do you own a home in the Raleigh area of North Carolina that you would like to sell directly to a buyer?
 Simply fill out the form below and Wake County Home Buyers will contact you to review your options!